MrRobinOfficial/Guide-UnrealEngine/README.md

 * ```AGameMode```
   * Defines the rules and mechanics of a particular game mode, such as deathmatch or capture the flag.
   * Can be used to control game behavior, spawn actors, manage player input and game state, and perform other game-specific tasks.
-  * Each level in a game can have its own AGameMode, allowing for different game modes to be used in different levels.
+  * Each level in a game can have its own ```AGameMode```, allowing for different game modes to be used in different levels.

 * ```AGameState```
-  * Represents the state of the game during play.
-AGameState can be used to store and manage data that is specific to a particular game, such as player scores, game timers, and other game state information.
+  * Represents the state of the game during play. ```AGameState``` can be used to store and manage data that is specific to a particular game, such as player scores, game timers, and other game state information.
-  * AGameState can also be used to synchronize game state across multiple clients in a networked game, ensuring that all players have an accurate view of the game world.
+  * ```AGameState``` can also be used to synchronize game state across multiple clients in a networked game, ensuring that all players have an accurate view of the game world.

 * ```USoundBase```
   * Represents a sound or audio asset in the engine.
-ASoundBase can be used to play sound effects, music, and other audio in the game world.
-ASoundBase provides a number of features for controlling the playback of audio, including volume, pitch, and spatialization effects such as 3D sound and reverb.
+ASoundBase can be used to play sound effects, music, and other audio in the game world. ```ASoundBase``` provides a number of features for controlling the playback of audio, including volume, pitch, and spatialization effects such as 3D sound and reverb.

 * ```ULevel```
   * Represents a level in the game world that contains actors, geometry, lighting, and other assets.